openEHR/specs-website/README.md

 ```bash
 docker-compose --profile dev exec web-dev bash
 ```
-This will be available as https://specifications-dev.openehr.local
+This website will be available as https://specifications-dev.openehr.local